Test fire guidelines

 Inform local fire department

 Before burning the test fire, ensure the local Fire Department and relevant authorities are notified of the test fire.
-Ensure also that burning the test fire is permitted.
+Also, ensure a test fire is permitted.

 Use a realistic test location

-We strongly recommend running the test in a location that is similar to the Pilot or Live deployment location.
-Do not run the test in a location that is vastly different from Silvanet's intended deployment location.
+We strongly recommend running the fire test in a location that is similar to the Pilot or Live deployment.
+Do not run the test in a location that is vastly different from the intended deployment location.

-For example, running a test in an urban parking lot causes discrepancies.
-The sensors are primarily forest sensors and urban areas affect the functionality.
+For example, running a test fire in an urban parking lot causes discrepancies.
+Wildfire Sensors are primarily forest sensors and urban areas can affect the functionality.

 Use homogeneous material